gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 The Core Maintainers Meeting is now the **Community** Maintainers Meeting.

-We've renamed the meeting to emphasise that this time is for the community.
-You can join the meeting whether you've contributed to Gatsby, use it regularly or just tried it out for the first time.
+We've renamed the meeting to emphasize that this time is for the community.
+You can join the meeting whether you've contributed to Gatsby, use it regularly, or are just trying it out for the first time.
 Everyone is welcome!

 We've also restructured the meeting with a new format that includes